thibaultduponchelle/archives/pages/index.md

     </header>
     <div class="description">
       <p class="lh-copy f3">
-        <strong>Hundreds of thousands</strong> of companies are using Perl in production to run their business
+        <strong>Millions</strong> of companies are using Perl in production to run their business
 from glue frameworks to full featured applications.
 Perl is <strong>battle-tested</strong>, <strong>cross-platform</strong> and empowered by a <strong>smart, mature and vibrant community</strong>.
 Software you know and love, like <a href="https://www.suse.com">Suse</a>, <a href="https://duckduckgo.com">DuckDuckGo</a> and
 <a href="https://slashdot.org/">Slashdot</a> uses Perl.